ciceroednilson/ms-kafka-products-golang/README.md

 sudo docker-compose up -d --build
 ~~~~

-If you don't have MySQL installed, you need to execute the command below to create a container of MySQL.
+If you don't have MySQL installed, you need to execute the commands below to create a container of MySQL.

 ~~~~shell
 docker pull mysql